Code-nano/Defective-Medicine-Packaging-Detector/README.md

 If you have any suggestions or improvements, feel free to create a pull request or open an issue.

 ## <a id="0.0"></a>Acknowledgments and License Information
 I'd like to thank the open-source community for providing the resources and tools for this project.
+I'd also like to thank [Nicholas Renotte](https://github.com/nicknochnack) for the foundational knowledge and basic techniques used for object detection.

 This project uses the following open-source libraries: